SimonBirkenheuer/MQTT-Chat/README.md

 *The topic for testing is aptly named test/.*

 `mosquitto_pub -h localhost -t test/ -u Test -P test -m "Hello World"`<br>
 *Publishes the message "Hello World" to the test/ topic.
-The message should now be recieved by the subscribed listener from above.*
+The message should now be recieved by the subscribed listener from above.*<br>

+If you subscribe to a topic you do not have read access to you wont get a error you just wont get any messages.

 ## How to start the application